Hello World

 go build

-The above command will create a binary named learngo in the current directory. ls -al will reveal that a file named learngo is created.
+The above command will create a binary named learngo in the current directory.
+Running ls -al will reveal that a file named learngo is created.

 Type ./learngo to run the program.
 This will also print